Mook-as/stackato-doc/admin/console/index.rst

 Displays a list of nodes in the current cluster, and what services are running on each node.
 The view can be filtered by IP Address and/or Role.
 In a micro cloud configuration, only the current local node ('127.0.0.1') is shown.

-To enable or disable services on a node, click the **Configure** button to enter its **Role Configuration** page.
+To enable or disable services on a node, click the **Configure Roles** button to enter its **Role Configuration** page.
 This page shows a list of all available roles (see :ref:`kato info <kato-command-ref-info>` for the command line interface), and a toggle button to enable or disable each one (see also :ref:`kato role <kato-command-ref-role-add>`).

 To set up a Stackato cluster, or to add nodes to an existing cluster, see the :ref:`Cluster Setup <cluster-setup>` section.